 Notice of the Availability of Mediation

-To participate in mediation, the borrower must complete and return the forms to the mediation administrator, together with $200, within 30 days after receiving them.
+To participate in mediation, the borrower must complete and return the forms to the mediation administrator, together with $200, within 30 days.
 If the borrower waives his/her right to mediation or does not return the applicable forms, then mediation is not required and the lender is allowed to proceed with its foreclosure.

-The trustee, who conducts the foreclosure process, must also pay $200.
-The mediation takes place within 135 days of the homeowner’s request for mediation, the submission of fees by both parties, and the production of required documents by the lender and homeowner.
+The lender must also pay $200.
+The mediation is scheduled to take place within 135 days after the program administrator receives the homeowner’s request for mediation, the submission of fees by both parties, and the production of required documents provided on behalf of the lender.

 Who Must Attend the Mediation

-The borrower and a lender's representative attend the hearing.
+The borrower (and borrower's attorney, if the borrower has hired one) and a lender's representative attend the hearing.
 The lender's representative must have the authority to modify the underlying loan.
 This ensures that the lender’s representative can evaluate the borrowers’ situation, determine if there is a loss mitigation option available, and approve it on the spot.
 As a result, borrowers can walk away from the mediation with a loan modification or another loss mitigation option.

 Because the lender is required to show up to the mediation prepared to make a deal, Nevada foreclosure mediations often succeed in helping borrowers.
 According to the Nevada judiciary’s foreclosure mediation program fact sheet, 46% of mediation agreements in the first year of the program resulted in homeowners keeping their homes.